Editorial Review

 Performance outcomes differ between SARMs and peptides in both magnitude and sustainability:

-- Muscle growth: SARMs may produce faster visible muscle gains due to direct androgen receptor activation — Ostarine trials showed approximately 1.4kg lean mass gain over 12 weeks at 3mg/day.
-Peptide approaches produce more gradual, sustainable gains that work with natural biology.
-GH secretagogues promote lean mass accretion and fat loss simultaneously, with typical gains of 1-2kg lean mass over 8-12 weeks alongside measurable fat reduction
+- Muscle growth: SARMs may produce faster visible muscle gains due to direct androgen receptor activation.
+Ostarine trials showed about 1.4kg lean mass gain over 12 weeks at 3mg/day.
+Peptide approaches produce more gradual, sustainable gains.
+GH secretagogues promote lean mass and fat loss at the same time — typical gains are 1-2kg lean mass over 8-12 weeks with measurable fat reduction

-- Fat loss: Both can support fat loss through different pathways.
-Peptide approaches (GH-releasing peptides, AOD-9604) target fat metabolism directly through lipolysis stimulation and metabolic rate enhancement without affecting lean mass.
-SARMs promote recomposition through increased anabolic signaling, but with hormonal trade-offs that can backfire during cessation
+- Fat loss: Both support fat loss through different pathways.
+Peptide approaches (GH-releasing peptides, AOD-9604) target fat metabolism directly without affecting lean mass.
+SARMs promote recomposition through anabolic signaling.
+But the hormonal trade-offs can backfire when use stops

 - Recovery: Peptides excel decisively here.
-BPC-157 and TB-500 directly accelerate tissue repair through growth factor upregulation and cell migration — SARMs have no specific tissue healing properties.
-For anyone dealing with injuries, the Wolverine stack provides benefits that SARMs simply cannot replicate
+BPC-157 and TB-500 directly speed tissue repair through growth factor upregulation and cell migration.
+SARMs have no specific tissue healing properties.
+For injuries, the Wolverine stack provides benefits SARMs cannot replicate

-- Long-term sustainability: Peptide results are more sustainable because they do not require cycling off or PCT.
-SARM gains often partially reverse during off-cycles as testosterone levels recover from suppression.
+- Long-term sustainability: Peptide results are more sustainable.
+They do not require cycling off or PCT.
+SARM gains often partially reverse during off-cycles as testosterone recovers.
 The cycle/PCT/off-cycle pattern creates a roller-coaster effect on body composition

 - Versatility: Peptides offer applications far beyond muscle and fat — skin health (glow peptides), cognitive enhancement (Dihexa), gut health, immune support, and anti-inflammation.
-SARMs are essentially limited to muscle/bone/fat composition effects
+SARMs are limited to muscle/bone/fat effects

 For muscle-building protocols using peptides, read our complete muscle growth guide.